cimes-isi/pappa-apps/scf/README.md

 There are several implementations here; each one lives in its own folder.

 ## original
 This is a simple serial C implentation of the SCF module, for use as a starting point.

 ## serial
 This is hand-optimized serial C code.
 Individual optimizations may be enabled by modifying CFLAGS in the Makefile.

 ## openmp
 This is based on the above hand-optimized C code, with openmp parallelism.

 ## halide
 This uses a Halide-generated **twoel** function.
 Looks for a halide build at `../../halide/build/`.
 The autoscheduler can be chosen with a Makefile variable.
 If the Li2018 scheduler is selected, the corresponding library must be built (manually).

-# Compiler & CFLAGS
+# Basis for comparison

-To keep comparisons clean, I have been keeping the problem size, compiler version and CFLAGS consistent for all builds.
+To keep comparisons clean, the problem size, compiler version and CFLAGS should be kept consistent for all builds.

+## Compiler & CFLAGS

-The code is known to build successfully with clang++ version 9, and g++ version 8.3, with parameters -O3 -march=native -mtune=native.
+The code is built with clang++ version 9, and g++ version 8.3, with parameters `-O3 -march=native -mtune=native`.

+## Baseline

+This implementation of SCF is a simplified form of the SCF feature in [nwchem](https://github.com/nwchemgit/nwchem/).
+This provides our basis for comparison, which is threaded, but no symmetry or precomputation.

+## Input data

+Each implementation has a data file included with it.
+These datasets are all the same, and consist of 30 Be (Beryllium) atoms, in a row, 4 units apart from each other.

 # Running
 You can go into the appropriate implementation folder and run: